exactEarth/ProgressTracker/CONTRIBUTING.md

 #### Supported Operating Systems

 progress_tracker supports running on multiple operating systems, including Windows.
-Make sure to test changes on both a Windows (MSVC) and Linux (gcc) machine to ensure compatibility.
+Make sure to test changes on both a Windows and Linux machine to ensure compatibility.

 #### Functional Testing